Advanced Courses and Testing

 Typically, a score of 3 or higher is considered “passing” and recommendation for college credit.
 But universities can be especially picky when it comes to awarding credit for AP exams.
 So, like we talked about with dual credit, it’s important to know whether or not your student will actually earn viable, transferable college credit before taking any AP tests and courses, and you may want to consider that before making any significant time or money commitments.

-Pros of AP classes/exams:
+Pros of AP courses/exams

 • Good for students who need a lot of test-prep.